Butterflies of the Pyrenees

 The Pays Toy, our local area in the central French Pyrenees, is a paradise for butterflies.

 The habitat is rich and varied with many of the hay meadows still cut by hand.
 The remarkable diversity of habitats, the geology and a wide rage of climatic conditions together with a rich plant life has enabled the development of such a large number of butterfly species.
+It is perfect for those interested in butterfly photography.

 To date, and with the help of our friends and colleagues at Butterfly Conservation, we have identified 134 species in our local valleys alone.